27.2. Booting into Rescue Mode

 /mnt/sysimage/, but in read-only mode.
 If you select Skip, your file system is not mounted.
 Choose Skip if you think your file system is corrupted.

 Once you have your system in rescue mode, a prompt appears on VC (virtual console) 1 and VC 2 (use the Ctrl-Alt-F1 key combination to access VC 1 and Ctrl-Alt-F2 to access VC 2):

-to mount your partitions automatically and they were mounted successfully, you are in single-user mode.
+If you selected Continue to mount your partitions automatically and they were mounted successfully, you are in single-user mode.